 “It’s going to change gradually, like things do,” says Ermanoski.
 “People might think, ‘how can we do without cars?’
 If you told people in the year 1900 that they were not going to ride horses and use carriages on a day-to-day basis, they’d probably say, ‘you’re nuts.’
 But the reality is the world looks nothing like it did in 1900, and it’s foolish to think that we’re going to be driving cars 100 years from now.”

 It might also be foolish to think that solarizing our society will be simple or easy.
 But Ermanoski doesn’t think that.
 He’s well aware of the challenges ahead.

 “Sometimes ideas are bad because we don’t know how to put them into practice, but then later that may change with new information,” he says.
 “I really believe in progress.
 If anything, I’m a daily pessimist, but I’m a long-term optimist.”

 LightWorks is partially supported by Arizona’s Technology and Research Initiative Fund.
-TRIF investment has enabled thousands of scientific discoveries, over 800 patents, 280 new startup companies and hands-on training for approximately 33,000 students across Arizona’s universities.
+TRIF investment has enabled hands-on training for tens of thousands of students across Arizona’s universities, thousands of scientific discoveries and patented technologies, and hundreds of new start-up companies.
 Publicly supported through voter approval, TRIF is an essential resource for growing Arizona’s economy and providing opportunities for Arizona residents to work, learn and thrive.